-Trust level: 0.087.

 The low trust level demonstrates the high level of the algorithm aggressiveness – compounds which were close in the high dimensional space were not close in the resulting mapping.

 The high-quality level though indicates that the system was successful in clustering the similarly tagged compounds together.